It started as an experiment ...

 Global AI experts hardly agree on something, but they all signed a 22-word memo: “Mitigating the risk of extinction from A.I. should be a global priority alongside other societal-scale risks, such as pandemics and nuclear war."
 We wondered, "How should we respond?"

 For the last 25 years, ServiceSpace has run very large content portals (around good news, kindness, etc.) and as an experiment one weekend, we tossed all that content into "ServiceSpaceGPT" -- and the AI wowed us!
-Nine-year-old Reva asked, "How can I practice kindness when someone is mean to me?"
-Aidyn was quite practical, "Should I rent or buy?"
+Bonnie tried to get AI to self-reflect: Does AI have consciousness? :) So many other examples, like "What should I do if my values don't align with my job?"
 The answers were radically different from ChatGPT.
-Bonnie tried to get AI to self-reflect: Does AI have consciousness? :) So many other examples, like "What should I do if my values don't align with my job?"
-Or the surprising reply that Rohit received: "Can you write a poem to a first grader about being mindful while playing computer games?"

 Instead of wading through Google's keyword matches, you could now generate synthesized responses across the entire data-set via a creative, conversational interface -- in any language.
 We had demo-ed a "compassion bot" at our annual retreat in 2018, but potential here felt different.